 Where You Can Learn to Row

-If you live in Los Angeles, contact Los Angeles Rowing Club.
-If you live elsewhere, there are rowing programs all over the world.
-In Southern California, there’s Long Beach Rowing Association, Newport Aquatic Center and San Diego Rowing Club.
+If you live in Los Angeles, and want to learn to row on the water, contact Los Angeles Rowing Club.
+They only start new groups twice a year limited to 24 participants.
+The spots sell out in less than 5 minutes.
+Elsewhere in Southern California, there’s Long Beach Rowing Association, Newport Aquatic Center and San Diego Rowing Club.

 To find a rowing club in your area, do a google search for Learn to Row near me or put the name of your city (ex.
 Learn to row Boston).
 You can also search for Rowing lessons.
 This sounds simple but it took me some time to figure out how to get into rowing and find a sweep rowing program for adults.
 When I looked it up, I kept finding learn to scull classes.

 - A Rowing Workout That’ll Kick Your Butt

 - Hiking Workout to Get in Great Shape

 - The Ultimate Stairs Workout